-Satisfy your taco cravings with these incredible Air Fryer Shrimp Taco Bowls with pineapple salsa fresca and chipotle mayo!
-One taste of these crispy, spicy, air fried shrimp paired with refreshing pineapple salsa fresca and dressed with tangy, satisfying chipotle mayo will make you completely forget about the tortilla!
-An awesome dish to serve at a Cinco de Mayo fiesta or for everyday lunch or dinner, these air fryer shrimp taco bowls are also Paleo, Whole30 and low FODMAP, egg-free, dairy-free and gluten-free.
+Satisfy your taco cravings with these incredible Low FODMAP Air Fryer Shrimp Taco Bowls with pineapple salsa fresca and chipotle mayo!
+One taste of these crispy, spicy, low FODMAP air fried, taco-spiced shrimp paired with refreshing low FODMAP pineapple salsa fresca and dressed with tangy, satisfying homemade low FODMAP chipotle mayo will make you completely forget about the tortilla!
+An awesome dish to serve at a Cinco de Mayo fiesta or for everyday lunch or dinner, these low FODMAP air fryer shrimp taco bowls are also Paleo, Whole30, dairy-free, grain-free, and gluten-free.

 I didn't grow up eating anything but tacos made with ground beef.
 It wasn't until adulthood that I ever tried a fish or shrimp taco.
 A friend of mine is an avid fish taco eater and ordered them often on our dinners out.
 Her fish tacos always looked amazing, so eventually I started ordering them, too.
 I really liked ordering them at restaurants as they are tasty, not too heavy, and usually pretty nutritious.

-To make it easier to prepare this recipe as it is written, I highly recommend peeling and deveining the shrimp and preparing the homemade chipotle mayo the night before you plan to serve the bowls.
-You could also prepare the homemade pineapple salsa fresca the night before; however, the longer it sits, the juicier it becomes.
+To make it easier to prepare this recipe as it is written, I highly recommend peeling and deveining the shrimp and preparing the Low FODMAP chipotle mayo the night before you plan to serve the bowls.
+You could also prepare the Low FODMAP pineapple salsa fresca the night before; however, the longer it sits, the juicier it becomes.
 Extra salsa juice doesn't go well with the rest of the dish.
 The salsa is best when it is fresh.

 To bread the shrimp, add blanched almond flour, chili powder, ground cumin, sea salt and black pepper to a large bowl and whisk to combine.
 Put the peeled/deveined shrimp in another large bowl, pour tapioca flour (a.k.a tapioca starch) over the shrimp and toss with your hands to coat.
 Pour garlic-infused olive oil over the shrimp and toss them again until evenly coated.
 Dredge each shrimp in the almond flour mixture, shaking off the excess, and place on a large plate.
 I typically dredge 3-4 at a time to make things go faster.

-Once the shrimp are breaded, spray the pan of your preheated air fryer with paleo compliant cooking spray.
-Using tongs, add as many as can fit in your air fryer in one layer.
+Once the shrimp are breaded, if food tends to stick to your air fryer pan, spray the pan of your preheated air fryer with avocado oil cooking spray (or your cooking spray of choice, although I prefer the neutral flavor of avocado oil the best).
+Using tongs, add as many shrimp as can fit in your air fryer in one layer.
 Leave a little space between each shrimp as best you can.
 Spray the shrimp with cooking spray and air fry for 5 minutes.
-Flip the shrimp using a fork, spray with cooking spray, and air fry for another 5 minutes.
+Flip the shrimp using a fork (and rotate the pans if using an Instant Vortex Plus or similar air fryer), spray with cooking spray, and air fry for another 5 minutes.
 Remove to a plate and repeat these steps for the remaining shrimp.
 You may have to cook the shrimp in 2-3 batches depending on the size of your air fryer.
-I typically have to cook them in 3 batches but serve them as the subsequent batches cook.
-In other words, we eat the first batch while the second batch cooks, etc.

-I recommend preparing the salsa just prior to cooking the shrimp and preparing the chipotle mayo (if not the night before) while the shrimp are cooking.
-View the recipes for homemade pineapple salsa fresca and homemade chipotle mayo for tips and more information on their ingredients.
+I recommend preparing the low FODMAP salsa just prior to cooking the shrimp and preparing the Low FODMAP chipotle mayo (if not the night before) while the shrimp are cooking.
+View the recipes for Low FODMAP pineapple salsa fresca and Low FODMAP chipotle mayo for tips and more information on their ingredients.

 Assembling the Bowls